What are silicones?

-Silicones are the champions of versatility, providing the flexibility, softness and elasticity that characterise them.
-Silicones bring a hint of undeniable sensoriality to our care, with a very velvety and non-greasy touch.
-Their degree of volatility determines the sensation of thickness they provide to the touch.
-Silicones are also very widely used in styling products.
-They are indeed able to plasticise lacquer resin, coat the hair fibre, set the hairstyle effectively, bring softness, ease disentangling, and bestow silkiness and shine to the hair.
+Silicones are champions of versatility, offering the flexibility, softness and elasticity that characterise them.
+Silicones add an undeniable sensorial touch to skincare, with a very velvety, non-greasy feel when applied to the skin or hair.
+Their degree of volatility determines the sensation of thickness they provide to the touch, which can be a light after-feel, during and after using the product.
+Silicones are also very widely used in hair styling products.
+They are able to plasticise hairspray resin, coat the hair fibre, effectively set the style, provide softness, facilitate detangling and give the hair softness and shine.

 Silicones have very good sensorial properties but do not guarantee the naturalness of your formulations.
 Alternatives exist to preserve it.

 Consumers are increasingly aware of their consumption of skincare products.
 They have expressed their distrust of synthetic silicones due to the major constraint of the non-biodegradability of some forms of silicones, which can pollute aquatic environments and marine life.

 This is why more and more formulators are willing to replace them with natural alternatives.
 SOPHIM offers a greener alternative with similar sensorial properties, which can easily be integrated into skin and hair care formulas.